open-mmlab/mmdetection3d/docs/en/advanced_guides/customize_dataset.md

 #### Point cloud Format

-Currently, we only support '.bin' format point cloud for training and inference.
-Before training on your own datasets, you need to convert your point cloud files with other formats to '.bin' files.
+Currently, we only support `.bin` format point cloud for training and inference.
+Before training on your own datasets, you need to convert your point cloud files with other formats to `.bin` files.
 The common point cloud data formats include `.pcd` and `.las`, we list some open-source tools for reference.

-1. Convert pcd to bin: https://github.com/DanielPollithy/pypcd
+1. Convert `.pcd` to `.bin`: https://github.com/DanielPollithy/pypcd

 - You can install `pypcd` with the following command: